yhoogstrate/segmentation-fold/doc/md/INSTALL.md

 If you want to run segmentation-fold for anything else than development, you should compile with the -DCMAKE_BUILD_TYPE=release flag because by default compiling is done with the 'debug' flag.
-The two differences between debug and release are that (1) debug contains certain checks on variables and (2) has no optimizated (but fast) compilation.
-Therefore, debug will result in a slower executing, but more secure binary.
+The two differences between debug and release are that (1) debug contains certain (unneccesairy if all code behaves as expected) checks on variables and (2) has no optimized, but faster, compilation.
+Therefore, debug mode will produce a binary that has a slower performance, but a higher level of safety.

+If you are using a compiled version of segmentation-fold and you don't known the original compilation settings, you should run:

+	segmentation-fold --version

+This will report the version number, the git commit-SHA1 and the build type.

 ## Get the documentation ##